spruceid/spruceid.dev/src/pages/index.md

 ---
-hide_table_of_contents: true
-id: index
+id: Quickstart
 slug: /
-title: Getting Started with DIDKit
+title: Quickstart Guide to working with DIDKit
 ---

 # Getting Started with Spruce ID